Thefts and other reports - Albert Lea Tribune

 Power tools, a brushless impact driver and a brushless hammer power drill were reported taken from a pickup at 8:06 a.m.
 Thursday.

-A black Mongoose bike was reported stolena t 4:06 p.m.
+A black Mongoose bike was reported stolen at 4:06 p.m.
 Thursday at 201 W. Main St.

 Check fraud reported